NLO Merging

 Info::mergingWeightNLO() = UMEPS-weight for two jets for events in the two-jet sample.

-After reweighted tree-level events have been generated, main88.cc processes the POWHEG NLO input files.
+After reweighted tree-level events have been generated, the POWHEG NLO files are processed.
 This is facilitated by the following switch.

 flag Merging:doUNLOPSLoop (default = off)